Why is Folic Acid Essential During Pregnancy?

 At the time of pregnancy, balanced nutrition plays a crucial role in ensuring both the mother’s and the unborn child’s good health.
 Among the required nutrients, folic acid ranks as one of the most important vitamins that should be given top priority by every pregnant woman.
 But Why Folic Acid is Crucial during Pregnancy?

 This blog discusses the significance, advantages, and food sources of a healthy pregnancy diet.
-It also highlights the importance of expert advice from Dietician Avni Kaul, the best nutritionist for pregnant women, in creating a well-balanced pregnancy diet.
+It also highlights the importance of expert advice from Dietitian Avni Kaul, the best nutritionist for pregnant women, in creating a well-balanced pregnancy diet.

 What is Folic Acid?